Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Methodology

 \subsection{MLR Planning}

-The planning phase began with identifying the need for a multivocal approach to capture both research-driven and practitioner-driven perspectives.
-An initial research protocol was developed, including explicit RQs, search terms, and inclusion/exclusion criteria to ensure comprehensive coverage.
-A pilot study was conducted to test the effectiveness and relevance of search queries, leading to refinements in the final protocol.
+The planning phase identified the need for a multivocal approach to capture both research-driven and practitioner-driven perspectives on LLM agent evaluation.
+An initial research protocol was drafted, defining the RQs, search strategy, and inclusion/exclusion criteria.
+A pilot review was then used to test the scope and clarity of these elements, ensuring that the protocol captured relevant academic and industrial sources.
+Insights from the pilot informed targeted refinements to the search terms and criteria before finalizing the protocol for full data collection.